bringsyrup/simplex/README.md

 $ chmod u+x simplex.py
 ```

-in windows, no frickin clue.
+in windows, no frickin clue how duz.

 ## run the program:

 i built in an argument parser to deal with inputs in a decent way.
-I'm sure there are better ways to interface with the terminal, and if you have any siggestions I'd love to hear them.
+I'm sure there are better ways to interface with the terminal, and if you have any suggestions I'd love to hear them.

 run the help message to see what you're gettings yourself into: